fluidml/fluidml/README.md

     device: str
     seed: int
 ```
-Let's assume our resources comprise of a `seed` and a list of cuda device ids, e.g. `['cuda:0', 'cuda:1', 'cuda:0', 'cuda:1']`, and we set `num_workers=4`.
+Let's assume our resources consist of a `seed` and a list of cuda device ids, e.g. `['cuda:0', 'cuda:1', 'cuda:0', 'cuda:1']`, and we set `num_workers=4`.
-Then we can create our list of resources objects with a simple list comprehension:
+Then we can create our list of resources object with a simple list comprehension:
 ```python
 # create list of resources
 resources = [TaskResource(device=devices[i], seed=seed) for i in range(num_workers)]